 There are many types of people in the UK who can benefit from such flexibility.
 For example, couples who are starting a family may want the security of knowing they can underpay on their mortgage in the face of new monthly expenditure.
 In addition, older people may want to be able to pay off their loan quicker in order to make their retirement debt-free.

-Whatever your situation, we can offer the best remortgage advice that fits your finances and your future ambitions.
+Whatever your situation, we can offer the most suitable remortgage advice that fits your finances and your future ambitions.

 The term ‘best’ is very restricted within the current regulated market place we operate in.
 For clarity we access our mortgage deals from a panel of lenders which is representative of the whole market.